 For each place, the point layers contain descriptive text and a URL to a picture (such as a JPG or PNG).
 The picture files can be stored anywhere on the web as long as they are accessible directly via a URL.
 The recommended image size and shape for best appearance and performance is 280 pixels wide by 210 pixels tall.
 Shortlists look best when all the images are the same size and shape.
-You can upload your places as CSV files, which you can create in any text editor, or export them from Excel or ArcMap, or as shapefiles.
+You can add your point layers into your web map as CSV files (which you can create using a spreadsheet or by exporting tables from ArcMap), as shapefiles, or as feature services.

 You'll then install the template on a publicly accessible website or web server, and configure the template to point to the web map you created.

 Follow the steps below to create your Shortlist.
 If you need help, tips, or complete documentation, see the README PDF file that comes with the template download.

 Download the Shortlist template and extract it anywhere on your computer.
 To test your Shortlist on your computer before deploying it, you can use a local testing server such as Internet Information Services on Windows, in which case you can extract the template into your \wwwroot folder.